Lumae Privacy Policy

 Email: support@lumae.ai (Please include "Privacy" in the subject line for inquiries)

-XV.
+XVI.
 Jurisdiction-Specific Information (Addendum)

 This addendum provides additional information required under specific data protection laws.